ProfTahseen/SaveVideo/README.md

 # SaveVideo

 The simplest video downloader bot!
 Put in a Youtube link and it comes out as an MP4.
 This discord.py bot downloads videos from YouTube using pytube.
-Only supports youtube for now.
+Only supports Youtube for now.

 # Commands